omundy/dig245-usability-test/README.md

 1. Start your design by [creating a wireframe using Figma](https://www.figma.com/blog/how-to-wireframe/)
 1. Once you are satisfied with a starting layout in your wireframe, create multiple (3+) design iterations, progressively improving your work:
-	1. Use the loop from the [design presentations](https://docs.google.com/presentation/d/1BiIHVEQjmIb2k2vB6N3x1g_S3KSLyZq2YCniq1ONjg8/edit?usp=sharing))
+	1. Use the loop from the class responsive design presentations
 	1. Look at relevant examples of good design to help you improve your own, while prioritizing communication of your groups' findings.
 	1. Research similar designs and try new things.
 Use the actual content of your report in the design.
 	1. Create a [moodboard](https://www.google.com/search?q=moodboard+web+design&tbm=isch&ved=2ahUKEwijuZXLvrXyAhWmQUIHHYGHBHcQ2-cCegQIABAA&oq=moodboard+web+design&gs_lcp=CgNpbWcQAzIFCAAQgAQyBggAEAgQHjoECAAQQzoECAAQHjoECAAQGFDqibAMWKeWsAxgr5ewDGgAcAB4AIABlwGIAfkHkgEDOS4ymAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=w1IaYePLNaaDieoPgY-SuAc&bih=1064&biw=1920) with designs you like.
 Save it in Figma or this repository.